aShubh-01/Activities-App/README.md

 - Book activities through a simple POST request
 - Data validation using Zod to ensure input integrity
 - Efficient database management with Prisma ORM
+- Uses Docker to run the project in an containerized environment

 ## Technologies